vishalagrawal22/covid-statistics/README.md

 3. https://locationiq.com/geocoding (reverse geocoding)

 ## Extra Info
-1. Covid-19-statistics API has a latency of 1s, so segments might take time to load
+1. Covid-19-statistics API has a latency of 1s, so segments might take time to load.
-2. Covid-19-statistics API doesn't instantly update their data, so the data displayed in the second and third sections is two days older than the current date.